-2. Comparing weather across the state, why would most stone fruit be grown in Eastern Washington?
-A BERRY NICE PLACE Berries are grown in many areas of our state but the major production area is the Puget Sound lowlands.
+A BERRY NICE PLACE

+Berries are grown in many areas of our state but the major production area is the Puget Sound lowlands.
 The soil and climate there are great for blueberries, strawberries, raspberries and blackberries.
 Most cranberries are grown in the Willapa Hills region.
-Over 90% of US red raspberries to be frozen are grown in Washington, most of those in Whatcom County.
+Over 90% of America's red raspberries are grown in Washington, most of those in Whatcom County